cristinalombardo/slr1parser/README.md

 # slr1parser
 Provide a parser implementation of a SLR1 grammar in Extended Backus–Naur Form.

-This program convert a input file that contains a grammar in Extended Backus–Naur Form.
+This program convert an input file that contains a grammar in Extended Backus–Naur Form.
 The program produce an ActionGoto table and if you insert a string the program verify if the input string is a string of the language.

 ## Execute